shhhkun/TrashPando/README.md

 - Show the folder paths included files as well as their metadata (filename, size, filetype)

 ### **Upcoming v1.0**
-- Add file deletion
+- Added file deletion
-- Support multi-file selection, delete confirmation modal, and toast popup messages
+- Supports multi-file selection, delete confirmation modal, and toast popup messages for number of files removed
-- Implement drag and select/drop
+- Implemented drag and select for multiple file selection
 - File recovery?

 ---